“M + T”

 PREFACE:

-My father once said how dismal his life would be were his identity lost to the orthodoxy of religion.
-It was no coincidence that, in reaction to the pieties of five generations, my father was to become a criminologist.
-For most of his life, he thought that the traditional stories about complementary retribution, binary belief in reward and condemnation, were fantasies, harmless until they became radicalized as replacements for inquiry.
-As a young man he based his own doctoral dissertation on such principles.
-Unfortunately, those convictions he deemed delusional were ultimately his own at the end of his life.
+My father once told me how bleak his life would be if his identity were to disappear under the orthodoxy of religion.
+It was no accident that, in reaction to the pieties of five generations, he became a criminologist.
+For most of his life, he regarded the traditional stories of retribution, and the binary belief in reward and condemnation, as harmless fantasies, at least until they hardened into substitutes for inquiry.
+As a young man, he based his doctoral dissertation on those very premises.
+In the end, however, the convictions he had dismissed as delusional became his own.

-I think that, except for the instigation of violence through the search for meaning and its attachment to fiction, whether the violence arises from retribution or self-preservation, a person has no reason to become fearful or destructive.
-The only remedy to violence is knowing the difference between fantasy and reality.
+I do not think a person must become fearful or destructive, except when the search for meaning hardens into attachment to fiction and leads to violence.
+Whether violence arises from retribution or from self-preservation, the only remedy lies in knowing the difference between fantasy and reality.

-As I reflected on my own father’s contradictions, I remembered what he had told me when I was a child, that lying was a survival skill.
-It enabled a person to hide himself in secrecy, not necessarily out of moral incompetence.
-It arose either from charity or from the fear of being judged.
-For him lying was part of becoming a competent adult.
-It was a way to hide imperfections and vulnerabilities.
-However, if sincerity or honesty were to threaten my father’s survival, it would be because he wanted rather to invent a story instead of looking into his ignorance and diminished understanding of his own importance.
-Was it natural for him to hide behind lies, or was it his own hubris?
-Perhaps he was choking on his own saliva during his entire life.
-He suffered from the delusion that he could avoid truth, or that he could control not facing up to it.
-Was this a fear of loosing control?
-Was that a reason why he could not find self-understanding?
-The mystery was centered not in his self-questioning, but in his fictionalizing his own life, no differently from our forebears.
+As I reflected on my father’s contradictions, I remembered what he told me when I was a child: that lying was a skill of survival.
+It allowed a person to hide, not necessarily out of moral weakness, but sometimes out of charity, or out of fear of being judged.
+For him, lying belonged to the making of a competent adult.
+It concealed imperfection and vulnerability.
+Yet if sincerity or honesty threatened his survival, it was because he preferred to invent a story rather than confront his ignorance and the limits of his own importance.
+Was it natural for him to hide behind lies, or was it an expression of his own arrogance?
+Perhaps he spent his life choking on his own saliva.
+He lived under the illusion that truth could be avoided, or that he could control the refusal to face it.
+Was this a fear of losing control?
+Was that one reason he could never understand himself?
+The mystery did not lie in self-examination, but in the fictionalizing of his own life, no differently from our forebears.

 __________________________